 This is most likely where schools will struggle without the proper training.

 Technology-rich activities have all students using technology to complete assignments that could just as easily be done in a whole-class instructional model.
 This is not a blended learning classroom.
-While there are benefits to introducing this generation to different tech tools, it is not changing instruction.
+While there are benefits to introducing this generation to different tech tools, this does not change instruction.

-Again, for it to be a truly blended learning environment, there needs to be a specific element of student control over his or her learning and a level of differentiation and personalization for each one.
+Again, for it to be a truly blended learning environment, there needs to be a specific element of student control over their learning, along with a level of differentiation and personalization for each student.

 Why blended learning?
 By using the blended learning model effectively, student achievement will improve.
 It will be easier for the instructor to work with students individually.
-Whereas with a traditional, teacher-led model there is only time for concentration on the classroom as a whole and helping the students who need individual attention as needed, this allows the teacher to work with each and every student, breaking down information or challenging the student more as needed.
+Whereas with a traditional, teacher-led model, there is only time to focus on the classroom as a whole and help students who need individual attention, this approach allows the teacher to work with each and every student, breaking down information or challenging the student more as needed.

-This will ebb and flow with each student and being able to have those one-to-one connections will help their educational needs.
-Imagine a high school teacher being able to effectively work with 150 students on an individual level based on the student’s individual needs.
-This is the model that can help that to happen without an increase in teacher stress.
+This will ebb and flow with each student, and having those one-to-one connections will help meet their educational needs.
+Imagine a high school teacher effectively working with 150 students on an individual level, based on their needs.
+This is the model that can help make that happen without increasing teacher stress.

-It is about changing the way teachers are thinking.
+It is about changing the way teachers think.
 They are no longer “teachers” but facilitators of learning.

 Blended learning has definite benefits to those who implement it, including:

 It also gives the student a level of control over their learning.
 Something that is missing in traditional instruction!
-The “on-demand” element helps them regulate themselves, pacing themselves as they see fit and taking time to review when necessary without the approval of the instructor.
+The “on-demand” element helps them regulate themselves, pacing as they see fit and taking time to review when necessary, without the instructor’s approval.

 The teacher does not need to play the role of motivator or disciplinarian.
-Each student will be able to regulate his or her learning pace without feeling rushed as opposed to sitting through a 50-minute lecture that may have been too much information for him or her.
+Each student will be able to regulate their learning pace without feeling rushed, rather than sitting through a 50-minute lecture that may have been too much information for them.

 Adding some strategy games and time for collaborative work are also ways to increase engagement.
 Students know they have time set aside for games when they need a mental break from the material or revising and revising to create better work.

-For this method to work, there must be open communication so students do not feel like they are being left out or feel like the teacher is not listening when they ask for extra help.
+For this method to work, there must be open communication so students do not feel left out or that the teacher is not listening when they ask for extra help.
 It is about providing open access to all students and parents without feeling overwhelmed by the number of requests.

-Students need to be taught how to communicate effectively with teachers and counselors via email or online resources that can assist in needs being met on an individual basis.
+Students need to be taught how to communicate effectively with teachers and counselors via email or other online resources to meet their needs on an individual basis.

-Blended learning is also not a way to get around following district or school regulations.
-If teachers need to follow certain expectations, there will be ways to do this but it would be up to the discretion of the instructor.
-There may be some things they feel are best covered in person and other items could adequately be reviewed via technology as long as it meets the needs of the instructors and students.
+Blended learning is also not a way to circumvent district or school regulations.
+If teachers need to follow certain expectations, there will be ways to do so, but it would be at the instructor’s discretion.
+There may be some things they feel are best covered in person, and other items could be adequately reviewed via technology, as long as it meets the needs of the instructors and students.
 For example, doing a lab activity as part of a course can be extremely difficult to teach via online resources.

-Since it is blended learning, there could be some features that are included in the class such as digital games or videos that could assist teachers in teaching specific aspects of their lessons without having to worry about the logistics of it.
-This will help with time management since there may not be a need to create certain lesson plans or activities that can already be created and available online.
+Since it is blended learning, there could be features included in the class, such as digital games or videos, that could assist teachers in teaching specific aspects of their lessons without having to worry about the logistics.
+This will help with time management, since there may be no need to create certain lesson plans or activities when they can already be found online.

 Are you prepared for blended learning?

-Most teachers are going to just give assignments to be completed at home.
-Not only is this not blended learning, but it is going to add an exorbitant amount of stress to the teachers trying to manage it all.
+Most teachers will just give assignments to be completed at home.
+Not only is this not blended learning, but it will also add an exorbitant amount of stress to the teachers trying to manage it all.

 Don’t do that.